bojo500/Authentication-backend-by-NestJS/README.md

 ### **Screenshots**

 ### **Support**
-This project is maintained by Your Name.
+This project is maintained by Mohamed Khaled.
 If you’d like to contribute, please open an issue or submit a pull request.

 ### **License**
 This project is licensed under the MIT License.